Nthompson096/no-shit-sherlock/README.md

 ## What it does!

-It utilies sherlock as the backend and the GUI as the frontend, you can find out how to install sherlock [here](https://sherlockproject.xyz/installation) as that's a dependent.
+It utilizes sherlock as the backend and the GUI as the frontend, you can find out how to install sherlock [here](https://sherlockproject.xyz/installation) as that's a dependent.
 Uses almost all of the commands (except no color terminal output).
 Pretty cut and dry for now; doesn't require you to install a virtual environment.